areon546/areon546/README.md

 - create a dictionary cracker
 - discord bot
 - automatically send 'Happy Birthday {}' to people's phone numbers based on a date I configure
+- a random number generator, implemented entirely by me. my own implementation that i can play with